grafana/pyroscope-nodejs/README.md

  * Push mode
  * Pull mode

-Push mode means the package itself uploads profile data to a pyroscope server, when pull mode means you provide pyroscope server with an endponts to scrape profile data
+Push mode means the package itself uploads profile data to a pyroscope server, while pull mode means you provide pyroscope server with an endpoint(s) to scrape profile data

-NodeJS Pyroscope module supports collecting cpu, wall-time and heap.
+NodeJS Pyroscope module supports collecting cpu, wall-time, and heap.
 More details you may find [here](https://cloud.google.com/profiler/docs/concepts-profiling)

 ## Push mode

-Usage is differs for first you need to import and init pyroscope module.
+Usage differs, first you need to import and init pyroscope module.
 Module is available for both CommonJS and ESM variants, so you can use it the way it fits your project.

 ### Javascript